Iconic species

 You can help us keep the Norfolk Coast a haven for these amazing species by:

-- Maintaining a good distance from any wildlife you can see on the beach – a minimum of 50 metres (around half the length of a football field) is recommended
+• Maintaining a good distance from any wildlife you can see – a minimum of 100 metres (around the length of a football pitch) is recommended